milkdrop2077/MilkDrop3/README.md

 CTRL+down will send a fastrewind 5sec command to winamp only<br/>

 -Pressing the key 'f' will filter the presets : showing (and loading) only normal .milk presets, only double .milk2 presets or ALL of them.<br/>
-Keep in mind that if you want to mashup presets (with a/z/m) or create double-presets, you should be showing only classic presets (.milk),<br/>
+Keep in mind that if you want to mashup presets (with a/z/m) or create some new double-presets,<br/>
-for that press 'f' twice.<br/>
+you should be showing only classic presets (.milk), for that press 'f' twice.<br/>

 -double-preset (.milk2) https://www.youtube.com/watch?v=n37SbxfLK0k<br/>
 Press F9 to enter double-preset mode.
 Now if you press the spacebar, you'll create a mix of 2 presets.<br/>